-Plainridge Park Casino has requested two changes to their house rules.
+Plainridge Park Casino has requested an addition to their house rules.

-The changes are as follows:
+The addition is as follows:

-- Section A, Introduction, #14: - In the event of any palpable errors including computer, algorithm or software malfunctions or mechanical, typing, technical, or human errors made by the Sportsbook at Plainridge Park and/or its affiliates, partners or third-party licensors, which lead to erroneous odds or obvious price errors, then in such cases all bets will be deemed void or paid out with the correct odds or price; however, either option shall require MGC approval. - Throughout the document: - All mention of "Barstool Sportsbook" has been replaced with "The Sportsbook at Plainridge Park"
+- Section A, Introduction, #14: - o In the event of any palpable errors including computer, algorithm or software malfunctions or mechanical, typing, technical, or human errors made by Barstool Sportsbook and/or its affiliates, partners or third-party licensors, which lead to erroneous odds or obvious price errors, then in such cases all bets will be deemed void or paid out with the correct odds or price; however, either option shall require MGC approval.